-The Company is not subject to external restriction in using its capital resources.
+The Company is not subject to external restriction in using its capital resources other than the obligation in connection with the Alaska Pyramid Property.

 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-On March 31, 2018, the Company was not able to finance its day to day activities from its operations.
-The Company will require additional financing either through equity or debt financing, sale of assets, joint venture arrangements or a combination thereof in order to meet its administrative costs and to continue to explore and develop its mineral properties.
+On June 30, 2018, the Company was not able to finance its day to day activities from its operations and had a working capital of \$262,055.